-Once upon a time the answer to this question was simple.
+The long answer is that once upon a time the answer to this question was simple.
 Pluto was the planet furthest away from the Sun and also the coldest.
 However, Pluto was declassified as a planet in 2006 and is now known as a dwarf planet.
 So, what is the coldest planet in our Solar System now?

 Most would say the coldest planet in our solar system is the frosty Neptune.
 This is because it is the eighth planet in our solar system and therefore the furthest away from the Sun.
 The Sun is our primary heat source so it would make sense that the planet with the greatest distance from it would be the coldest.
 Neptune is known as an Ice Giant and for a good reason.

-This is unexpected as Uranus is actually more than a billion miles closer to the Sun than Neptune.
+This is unexpected as Uranus is more than a billion miles closer to the Sun than Neptune.
 That’s a long way!
 So how can it be colder?
 Well despite the large distance between these two ice giants, they are both so far out into the solar system that the Sun has little effect on the temperature of the planets.
 Any heat is mostly caused by the motion of the planets and their interiors which is where the differences between them lie.

-Astronomers are not entirely sure of the cause of this but it is believed that long ago, when the Solar System was first forming, Uranus was struck by a large object.
+Astronomers are not entirely sure of the cause of this, but it is believed that long ago, when the Solar System was first forming, Uranus was struck by a large object.
 This object would have had to be very big, maybe even as large as planet Earth, to be able to knock an entire planet off its axis.
-This would have cause huge disturbances to the planet’s core and a lot of heat would have been lost in the process with heat continuing to spill from the planet’s atmosphere due to its strange orientation.
+This would have caused huge disturbances to the planet’s core, and a lot of heat would have been lost in the process with heat continuing to spill from the planet’s atmosphere due to its strange orientation.

 Both Neptune and Uranus have very similar atmospheres that contain high levels of methane.
 Methane is a gas that traps heat very well.
 It will try and retain any heat that reaches the planet.
-Neptune has a slightly higher level of methane in its atmosphere and so it is more efficient at keeping in the heat generated at its core.
+Neptune has a slightly higher level of methane in its atmosphere, and so it is more efficient at keeping in the heat generated at its core.
 So Neptune has more heat to begin with and an atmosphere that is better at keeping it.